 Ophthalmology Service DetailsTo learn more about any of the services below, simply select the topic to reveal more information.

-Comprehensive eye exams are performed Monday-Saturday by our board-certified veterinary ophthalmologists.
+Comprehensive eye exams are performed Monday-Friday by ophthalmologists.
 Comprehensive testing includes high-magnification slit-lamp examination, Schirmer tear test, fluorescein dye test, tonometry (to measure intraocular pressure) and indirect ophthalmoscopy (to visualize the retina).

 Eye certifications are performed on breeding dogs in an attempt to minimize the frequency of inherited eye disease in a certain breed.
 Breeders are encouraged to contact their breed-specific clubs or the AKC to find breed recommendations for age and frequency of eye certification exams.
 Breed clubs recommend dogs used for breeding should be re-examined annually.
 The database for eye certifications is now maintained by OFA.